vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/zkASM/zkasm.md

 $ => A,B    :MLOAD(param)
 ```

-When a registers appear at the side of an opcode, it is typically used to indicate that the value of the register \texttt{A} is the input of the memory store opcode:
+When a registers appear at the side of an opcode, it is typically used to indicate that the value of the register `A` is the input of the memory store opcode:

 ```
 A   :MSTORE(param)